-Dr. Renick believes in a very goal-oriented treatment where Phase I may be limited to a specific problem area or it may involve the whole mouth.
+Dr. Renick believes in a very goal-oriented treatment where Phase I may either be limited to a specific problem area or it may involve the whole mouth.
 Phase I is meant to develop the dental arches and improve growth patterns whereas a later comprehensive second phase of treatment will coordinate the bite and address the remaining 14 teeth that are not usually present in early treatment.

 Common goals of Phase I interceptive treatment include, but are not limited to: